These were the set-ups at their own homes.

 - Another thing about the blanket is that being short sighted, I remove my glasses before going to bed and I usually use my phone without my glasses on the bed.
 When I am using this blanket, I cannot really see because the blanket mesh has a blurry effect on the screen so I cannot really use the phone on bed.
 The whole setup with the blanket, light and music actually gave a very calm and soothing effect.
 It sets a nice ambience where it feels like a relaxing massage place where people can let their guard down and relax

-This could be understand that even though the mesh may be inconvenient to them, other elements from the multi-sensory experience compensated for the lack of pleasure.
+This could be understand that even though the mesh may be inconvenient to them, other elements from the multi-sensory experience compensated for the lack of pleasure. - All participants found the experience enjoyable and did not reach out to use their phones after putting them down, they shared the following:

 - I didn’t feel bored.
 It was comfortable under the blanket especially with the lavender scent.
 I felt that I was calm enough to fall asleep.